dequadrellaro/dequadrellaro.github.io/index.md

 ## Talks

+- Algebraic semantics of intuitionistic inquisitive and dependence logic, Advances in Modal Logic, University of Helsinki, 24/08/2020.

+- Algebraic Semantics for Propositional Dependence Logic, LoDe Seminar, 11/08/2020.

 - Algebraic Semantics for Propositional Dependence Logic, Logic Seminar, University of Helsinki, 08/04/2020.

 - Algebraic Semantics for Propositional Dependence Logic, Research Seminar on Logic and Discrete Mathematics, University of Tampere, 03/04/2020.